 They say life is about the journey, not the destination.
 The very same could be said for sex; making love involves much more than intercourse alone, and for many of us, it’s the intimacy, tenderness, tantric sex positions, and exquisite anticipation enjoyed before penetration where much of sex’s inherent pleasure lies.

 Delaying that final release – in this case, ejaculation – is a really common craving of men everywhere, who, for various reasons, want the penetrative part of sex to last longer.
+This can be improved by using chastity cage used by athletes, or those chastity device seen in scandals.
+It’s very effective!

 In a heterosexual relationship, a key motivator comes down to some pretty unavoidable differences between men and women’s physiology.
 In what seems like a massive oversight of creation – or else a pretty cruel trick – women take around four times as long to reach orgasm through intercourse as their male partners and even longer when having sex while pregnant.